Arcadia (play)

-Arcadia (1993), written by English playwright Tom Stoppard, explores the relationship between past and present, order and disorder, certainty and uncertainty.
+Arcadia is a 1993 stage play written by English playwright Tom Stoppard, which explores the relationship between past and present, order and disorder, certainty and uncertainty.
 It has been praised by many critics as the finest play from "one of the most significant contemporary playwrights" in the English language.
 In 2006, the Royal Institution of Great Britain named it one of the best science-related works ever written.

 Synopsis

 In 1809, Thomasina Coverly, the daughter of the house, is a precocious teenager with ideas about mathematics, nature, and physics well ahead of her time.
 She studies with her tutor Septimus Hodge, a friend of Lord Byron (an unseen guest in the house).
 In the present, writer Hannah Jarvis and literature professor Bernard Nightingale converge on the house: she is investigating a hermit who once lived on the grounds; he is researching a mysterious chapter in the life of Byron.
 As their studies unfold – with the help of Valentine Coverly, a post-graduate student in mathematical biology – the truth about what happened in Thomasina's time is gradually revealed.